hjhamala/clogger/README.md

 * Every log line contains namespace, line and timestamp
 * If Clogger gets input which is not a map it is put on :message Clojure key.
 * Every logging level can have filtering functions which can suppress logging.
+* Messages can be transformed with functions before printed to the standard out

 ## Quickstart